Skip to main content

 4. Only approved posts are published

-The Post Approval Flow is especially useful for agencies managing client accounts — clients can review and approve posts before they are published without needing full platform access.
+The Post Approval Flow is especially useful for teams that require internal review before publishing — approvers can review and approve posts without needing full platform access.

 Content AI